 Seasonal activities in Lewey Lake Campground

 Since you are camping next to Lewey Lake, you should make the most of this opportunity and get out and explore it.
-Motorized boats, as well as paddle boats are welcome to launch out onto Lewey Lake and spend a day lazing around on the water.
+Motorized boats, as well as paddle boats, are welcome to launch out onto Lewey Lake and spend a day lazing around on the water.
 Note that the boat launch is shallow and best accommodates smaller, non-motorized boats.
 If you plan to bring a large, motorized vessel, call the campground's caretaker with any inquiries.
 Alternatively, you may be able to launch out right from your lakeside side.
-Don't fret if you don't have your own watercraft, though -- the campground offers on-site boat rentals.
+Don't fret if you don't have your own watercraft, though—the campground offers on-site boat rentals.

-Treat the kids in your camping crew to an educational activity through the NY Department of Environmental Conservation's Junior Naturalist program!
+Treat the kids in your camping crew to an educational activity through the New York Department of Environmental Conservation's Junior Naturalist program!
 Here's how it works: children aged five to 12 can request a Junior Naturalist Journal, which is packed with fun nature activities, games, and even helpful information about the plants and animals native to New York.
 Once they complete the journal, they'll receive a super cute embroidered patch to commemorate their camping trip!
 The Junior Naturalist's program is a great way to get the little ones involved in nature and will entertain them during your visit to the great outdoors.